swdotcom/music/README.md

 New updates include:

--   Interally setting "itunesAccessGranted" to true if the user has granted access to iTunes This is accessible via the api:
+-   Interally setting "itunesAccessGranted" to true if the user has granted access to iTunes.

+-   This is accessible via the api:

     -   isItunesAccessGranted()

 -   Support to specify which players are enabled for lookup

 -   Improved playlist model definition to provide a tree view structure

+-   Set or update Spotify access or other settings using the CodyConfig with the following api:

+    -   setConfig(codyConfig)

+-   You can send all or partial settings updates

 ## Player control support